-To begin, what’s draining U.S. energy resources?
+To begin and besides good renewable resources; what’s draining U.S. energy resources?
 What’s drinking them faster than any other product or technology?
 Cars?
 Lighting?
 HVAC?
 Refrigeration?

 None of the above.